ray-project/ray/doc/source/starting-ray.rst

         .. code-block:: bash

-            java -classpath /path/to/jars/ -Dray.job.resource-path=/path/to/jars/ -Dray.redis.address=<ADDRESS> <CLASS_NAME> <ARGS>
+            java -classpath /path/to/jars/ \
+              -Dray.job.resource-path=/path/to/jars/ \
+              -Dray.redis.address=<ADDRESS> \
+              <CLASS_NAME> <ARGS>

     .. note:: Specifying ``auto`` as the Redis address hasn't been implemented in Java yet.
 You need to provide the actual Redis address.
 You can find the address of the Redis server from the output of the ``ray up`` command.

 Your Python script or Java code **only** needs to execute on one machine in the cluster (usually the head node).

-.. note:: TODO: Expain the way to distribute Java code to other machines.

-.. note:: Without ``ray.init(address...)`` / ``-Dray.redis.address=...``, your Ray program will only be parallelized across a single machine!
+.. note:: Without the address parameter, your Ray program will only be parallelized across a single machine!

 Manual cluster setup
 ~~~~~~~~~~~~~~~~~~~~